simbazad/Phobos_Analysis/README.md

 # Update :

-Apparently this phobos variant searches for C:\k.txt and extract its TEA key so it can decrypt its full payload.
+Apparently this phobos variant searches for C:\k.txt to extract its TEA key so it can decrypt its full payload.

 ![img](pic/3.png?raw=true "img")